Did you watch the Golden Globe Awards on Sunday? I love this Tweet:

 Melissa has lost so much weight since this event last year, and she has improved her styling game, too!
 I am a huge fan of her deep V neckline, long necklace and Boho waves—all so flattering and comfortable-looking.
 I can even support the false lashes in this instance, to draw the eye upward.
 She looks fantastic.

 Eva has been dyeing her hair black since she was a teenager... but I dunno, I think it looks so harsh and overly solid.
 And I'm not convinced it's that flattering with her skin tone (unlike say, Rooney Mara, who has this colouring naturally).
-Most of all, I'm bothered by the contouring and gold shimmer on her cheek.
-Too much!
+Also, I think the contouring and gold shimmer on her cheek is too much!

 I kind of like this Marilyn Monroe-esque hairstyle on Lady Gaga, even if the colour is too lemon yellow.
 I also think her lips and nose look so cute here.
 (Born that way?
 Who knows...)
 What's funny is that she gets away with the elaborate false lashes and white eyeliner because it's done in an artistic way.
 But the eyebrows... no!